 - Talk to your funding body about whether there is the option for family members or friends to be paid for work they provide if your formal helpers are unavailable.

 The Queenslanders with a Disability Network (QDN) has some useful resources to help you make a plan.
+Find them here.
+There are also guides to help you prepare if you need to go to hospital.

 Training new helpers